Donate | Apply For Service Dog

 Anyone with a disability, which the Americans with Disabilities Act (ADA) defines as someone who has a physical or mental impairment that significantly limits one or more major life activities.
 One can have a record of such an impairment, or be regarded by others as having one.
 It is then up to the individual to seek out an organization and follow the application process.

 Different organizations will take different amounts of time to match a client with a service dog.
-Most reputable service dog organizations have a wait list of 2-5 years.
+Most reputable service dog organizations have a wait list of 2-5 years for service dogs.
 A client may be matched earlier or later than the date provided to them by the organization.

-Genesis Assistance Dogs, Inc. places our dogs at no charge to the client.
+Genesis Assistance Dogs, Inc. and most other non-profit organizations place our dogs at no charge to the client.
 You are encouraged to explore other organizations to see how they handle placement fees, etc.

-Service dogs exist for assistance with mobility-related disabilities, autism, PTSD, emotional support, and medical alert.
+Service dogs exist for assistance with mobility-related disabilities, blindness, autism, PTSD, emotional support, and medical alert.